Commuters held up phones as woman was raped on train, police say - NewsBreak

 The New York Times reported Bernhardt said that people who recorded the attack and failed to intervene could possibly be charged, but that would be up to the Delaware County District Attorney’s office to determine.

 There were no calls made to 911 in Philadelphia.
-Nestel said police were still waiting for Delaware County 911, which covers the last two train stops, to determine if it received any calls.Brian Laundrie’s dad sued for $40 by protester who claims he took down Gabby Petito sign
+Nestel said police were still waiting for Delaware County 911, which covers the last two train stops, to determine if it received any calls.Brian Laundrie manhunt resumes with cadaver dogs

 Investigators said in the affidavit that Ngoy sat down next to the woman about a minute after he boarded the train car, shortly after 9:15 p.m.
 The video shows her pushing him away multiple times until he is seen ripping her pants down at about 9:52 p.m.